JMDKC/jmdkc.github.io/_posts/2019-02-03-consuegra-mamm.md

 The R4 was the first affordable, yet reliable, car in Colombia.
 Is it gratuitous to reflect that it hit the mainstream during a dark time for the country - unimaginably dark, from the perspective of an impeccably bougie gallery, converted from an old industrial unit, in an exceptionally beautiful and welcoming city?

-Is it a leap too far to detect a sinister edge to Consuegra’s decision to subtly blur the old photos: not to illegibility, but enough to cause confusion, or spark a sense of eeriness?
+Is it a leap too far to detect a sinister edge to Consuegra’s decision to blur the old photos: not to illegibility, but enough to cause confusion, or spark a sense of eeriness?

 One mother - or grandma - hoists her child proudly onto the roof of a shiny white model, a placid blue sea, all rough waters blurred out of existence, behind.
 She seems to be smiling, but we can’t be sure.